 She had been approached before about blogging and had immediately refused for various reasons.
 But, sitting in that session she felt strongly impressed to do exactly that.
 Since then, the promptings have continued as she has prayed for opportunities to share the Gospel and to be one of those women that stands apart from the women of the world as “distinct and different in happy ways.”

-Bethany’s most recent project, in conjunction with her blog, is a podcast titled, “The Stuff Life is Made Of.”
+Bethany’s co-hosts a podcast, “The Stuff Life is Made Of.”
 She and her sister, Tawnee Saunders (CEO and founder of Omnilife Consulting), collaborate on this blog to mesh doctrinal insights with everyday life.
 The blog is focused on personal progression and growth.
-Some common themes that run through the podcasts are: get to know yourself, own who you are and use what you know about yourself not to justify or apologize but to progress forward in becoming your best self, seek your best life.
+Some common themes that run through the podcasts are: get to know yourself, own who you are and use what you know about yourself not to justify or apologize but to progress forward in becoming your best self, to seek your best life.

 Speaking and Presentation Requests

 Bethany enjoys talking about her life’s testimony-building experiences.
-She also loves to teach and present on all topics to all age groups, though she does have a minor preference for the youth of the Church.
+She also loves to teach and present on all topics to all age groups.
 True to her moniker, all her speeches and presentations, no matter the topic, focus on THE DOCTRINE: the fundamental unchanging truths of the Gospel of Jesus Christ.

 Bethany, and her sister Tawnee, also like meeting with groups of all kinds to present, speak, collaborate, and to converse live about The Stuff Life is Made Of.